Anton Schmid (Righteous Among the Nations): Germany

 The Bundeswehr first official commemoration of a German soldier who had risked his life to save Jews during the Holocaust occurred on 8 May 2000, when it renamed a military base in Rendsburg "Feldwebel-Schmid-Kaserne" in honor of his courage.
 Schmid's name replaced that of General Günther Rüdel, a German officer who fought in both World Wars and sat as an honorary judge in Nazi People's Courts, which delivered summary verdicts ordering the execution of thousands of people following the 20 July plot to assassinate Adolf Hitler.
 However, later research found that Rüdel had only overseen one trial and advocated for acquittal.
 The renaming represented a sea change in German attitudes towards the Wehrmacht role in the war that coincided with the opening of a controversial exhibition focusing on Wehrmacht criminality.

-By invitation of German Federal Minister of Defense Rudolf Scharping, President Heinz Fischer attended the barracks naming ceremony as President of the National Council of Austria in Rendsburg.
+By invitation of German Federal Minister of Defense Rudolf Scharping, Austrian President Heinz Fischer attended the barracks naming ceremony as President of the National Council of Austria in Rendsburg.
 Scharping praised Schmid's "bravery and courage" and stated that he is a new example for the German soldier of today.
 In an indication of how disobedience to Nazi authorities was still a sensitive subject in Germany, he added that: "We are not free to choose our history, but we can choose the examples we take from that history."
 The commanding officer protested the removal of Rüdel's name and refused to attend.
 American historian Fritz Stern wrote that honoring Schmid "strengthens our democratic spirit" and is a repudiation of postwar attitudes in which German resistance was taboo.
 The barracks was closed down in 2010.
 On 22 June 2016, the Bundeswehr barracks in Blankenburg (Harz) were named after Schmid.

 According to Schoeps, Schmid is "probably the most remarkable" of all the Wehrmacht rescuers in Vilnius, because he not only helped Jewish refugees but furthered Jewish resistance.
 Other Wehrmacht rescuers, such as Major Karl Plagge, worked within the system to save Jews.
 Wolfram Wette described Schmid as "one of the gold grains hidden under the heap of rubble" (Note: zu den Goldkörnen gehört, die unter dem grossen Schutthaufen) in the history of Nazi Germany, as there were so few Germans willing to risk their lives to help Jews.
 According to Wette, Schmid brings a "message of courageous humanity" (Note: Botschaft der mutigen Menschlichkeit) that can serve as a guide for Germany's present and future.
 Schmid was profiled in a Canton of Lucerne publication focusing on people who have exhibited civil courage.